Programme 2026

 Session run by:

-14:00-15:30 Panel Session: Capacity building in Global South economies Speakers to include:
+14:00-15:30 Panel Session: Capacity building in Global South Economies Speakers to include:

 • Marco Serena, Chief Sustainable Impact Officer, PIDG (Private Infrastructure Development Group)

-14:00-15:30 The Business of Risk roundtable
+14:00-15:30 The Business of Risk Roundtable Speakers to Include

 15:30-16:00